TECHNICAL NOTE OFF-JUNE YEAR ADJUSTED ESTIMATES

 An example of the calculation of factors for Subdivision 14, Wood product manufacturing

-is provided below.
-Quarterly sales and service income estimates derived from in-scope QBIS data (see Table 4.3) were used to produce off-June year factors (see Example 4.1) which were applied to EAS estimates of sales and service income.
+is provided below for the 2011-12 Economic Activity Survey.
+Quarterly sales and service income estimates derived from in-scope QBIS data (see Table 4.3) were used to produce Off-June year factors (see Example 4.1) which were applied to EAS estimates of sales and service income.

 TABLE 4.3 CALCULATING FACTORS EXAMPLE: